gem version

 Introduction

 For thread-safe Ruby apps it is also possible to enable multithreading, which allows the application processes to concurrently handle multiple requests at the same time – up to the amount of threads configured.
-In this case, Passenger forwards the request to the instance that is currently handling the least number of requests.
+In this case, Passenger forwards the request to the instance that meets the criteria described below.

 Maximum process concurrency